awsdocs/amazon-chime-administration-guide/doc_source/automating-chime-with-cloudwatch-events.md

 }
 ```

-### Amazon Chime SDK Attendee Leaves a Meeting<a name="sdk-drop-attendee"></a>
+### Amazon Chime SDK Attendee Drops from a Meeting<a name="sdk-drop-attendee"></a>

-The Amazon Chime SDK sends this event when an existing attendee leaves an Amazon Chime SDK meeting using the specified network transport\.
+The Amazon Chime SDK sends this event when an existing attendee drops from an Amazon Chime SDK meeting using the specified network transport\.

 **Example Event Data**
 The following is example data for this event\.